Parkside, San Francisco: Characteristics

 Doggie Diner sign located on Sloat Boulevard.

 The area is mostly residential, except for the commercial corridor on Taraval Street.
 Its buildings largely consist of almost identical "cookie-cutter" stucco houses with various decorative elements, which were constructed in the 1920s and 1930s, when assembly-line techniques entered building construction.
 The L Taraval of the Muni Metro serves the neighborhood and provides a mode of transportation to downtown.
 Other transit lines include the 29 Sunset, 48 Quintara-24th Street, 66 Quintara, and 18 46th Avenue.

 The Parkside branch of the San Francisco Public Library is also located in the area.

 The Sigmund Stern Recreation Grove is known as the location of the Stern Grove Festival summer concerts.

 The neighborhood is represented by District 4.
-The current District 4 supervisor is Joel Engardio.
+The current District 4 supervisor is Alan Wong.